Seat Belts & Child Booster Seats

 Those who have legitimate medical reasons to not wear a seat belt can seek exemption.
 This exemption must be granted in the form of a certificate, signed by a medical practitioner, saying that the holder should not be made to wear a belt.
 Without this certificate, a passenger cannot be exempt from wearing a seat belt, even if they are pregnant or disabled.

 A certificate of exemption granted in the UK will bear the EU symbol, and will be accepted in any other EU member state.
-If a medical practitioner and he or she refuses to grant exemption, they must give a clear reason why not.
+If a medical practitioner and he or she refuses to grant exemption, they must give a clear reason as to why not.
 If you wish, you can then seek a second opinion.

 Other reasons for exemption

 There are a number of other specific situations in which drivers or passengers may be exempt from belting up.

 - If the driver is reversing, he/she does not need to wear a belt.
 This also applies if you are supervising a learner driver who is reversing.